BenH11235/XORcism/README.md

 ## 0.0 The Pitch

 XORcism is a FOSS command-line tool that breaks "rotating xor" style ciphers.
 It is written in [Rust](https://www.rust-lang.org/), with a moderate emphasis on test cases, parallelism, running time and memory efficiency.
-XORcism takes about 6 seconds on a standard laptop to decrypt a full bible that's been encrypted with a 975-byte key, which you're invited to try for yourself (`xorcism tora_cipher_975.bin`).
+XORcism takes about 6 seconds on a standard laptop to decrypt a bible that's been encrypted with a 975-byte key, which you're invited to try for yourself (`xorcism tora_cipher_975.bin`).

 ![XORcism output](https://raw.githubusercontent.com/BenH11235/XORcism/master/images/xorcism_bible.png)